django-functest/django-functest/docs/selenium.rst

    These are class attributes and class methods that determine how the browser will be set up and run.
 It is easiest to override the class attribute, but the class method exists also for more involved needs.
-Note that these are used when ``setUpClass`` is called.
+Note that most of these are used when ``setUpClass`` is called, and most of the related methods are therefore classmethods.
+Some are called within ``setUp``

    It is usually a good idea to set up a ``FuncSeleniumMixin`` sub-class in your project, to be used as a base-class for your tests, and set these configuration values on it.

+   .. attribute:: browser_window_size

+      If set, should be a tuple containing ``(width, height)`` in pixels.
+This will be used inside ``setUp`` to set the browser window size.
+Defaults to ``None``.

    .. attribute:: default_timeout